holestine/IK/gen_voice/README.md

 ## Launch Notebook

-Run the command below from the virtual environment to launch this notebook in a browser then continue executing the cells below.
+Run the command below from the virtual environment to launch [assistant.ipynb](assistant.ipynb) in a browser then continue executing the cells below.

 ``` bash
 jupyter notebook assistant.ipynb